Ynhi0/GDSearch/kaggle/mnist_benchmark/QUICKSTART.md

-# Quick Start: MNIST Publication Experiments on Kaggle
+# Quick Start: MNIST Benchmark Experiments on Kaggle

 Follow these steps to run the MNIST experiment suite in a Kaggle Notebook.